-Davinderpal was appointed as a non executive director in 2004, and as vice chairman in 2011.
-He is a member of the governance committee, the audit committee and the remuneration committee.
+Davinderpal retired from the board in August 2020.
+He was appointed as a non executive director in 2004, and as vice chairman in 2011.
+Until his retirement, he was a member of the governance committee, the audit committee and the remuneration committee.
 Davinderpal is a fellow of the Pierre Fauchard Academy and chairman and member of the Ealing, Hammersmith and Hounslow Local Dental Committee.
-He is also a Justice of the Peace, non executive director of Dental Protection Limited and has general practices in West London.
+He is also a Justice of the Peace. non executive director of Dental Protection Limited and has general practices in West London.
 He is a Fellow of the International College of Dentists.

 He has worked extensively in the training of dentists and complementary professionals and is currently a trainer for DF1 scheme in South West London region.
 He has examined for the National Examination Board for Dental Nurses and the Royal College of Surgeons of England for the MJDF Diploma of the Faculty of General Dental Practice.
 From 1997 to 2014, he was Regional Adviser in general dental practice and DF1 Vocational Training Programme Director for the London Deanery.
-He has also served as a professional member and chair of the Fitness to Practise Panel of the General Dental Council, a General Commissioner of Income Taxes and as a member of the Health, Education and Social Care Chamber of the First-tier Tribunal.
+He has also served as a professional member and chair of the Fitness to Practise Panel of the General Dental

+Council, a General Commissioner of Income Taxes and as a member of the Health.
+Education and Social Care Chamber of the First-tier Tribunal.